Claudio Caniggia: 1991 Copa América, 1992 Confederations Cup and 1993 CONMEBOL–UEFA Cup of Champions

 Throughout the 1991 Copa América, Caniggia asserted his dominance and was arguably the most dynamic player; he scored two goals and made four assists in the tournament as Argentina won the title.
 He also helped Argentina win the 1992 Confederations Cup, in which he scored a goal in the final itself.
 In February 1993, he scored the goal of the 1–1 tie between Argentina and Denmark in the CONMEBOL–UEFA Cup of Champions, held in Mar del Plata.
 Argentina finally won by penalties and was declared intercontinental champion.

 1994 World Cup

-Caniggia scored two goals in the 1994 World Cup, both of them in the first round match against Nigeria, the first from a Gabriel Batistuta free kick rebound and second one from a free kick by Diego Maradona, which he finished, putting the ball in top right hand corner.
-He was taken out of Argentina's third game against Bulgaria 26 minutes into the match in the boiling heat of Dallas, an Argentine team who were also without Maradona.
+Caniggia scored two goals in the 1994 World Cup in the USA, both of them in the first round match against Nigeria in Boston The first from a Gabriel Batistuta free kick rebound and second one from a free kick by Diego Maradona, which he finished, putting the ball in top right hand corner.
+He was taken out of Argentina's third game against Bulgaria 26 minutes into the match in the boiling heat of Dallas, an Argentine team who had lost Maradona.
 He was left out of the Argentine squad for the team's Round of 16 match against Romania in Los Angeles; Argentina lost 3–2 and were out of the tournament.